 "Artemis, really, I'd need to see a parental permission slip to buy you coffee.
 In fact, I'm probably breaking some obscure librarian's code that prohibits me from meeting patrons outside of work hours."

-"You're a librarian Natalie.
+librarian Natalie.
 And I have coffee all the time."

 "I'm not buying you coffee."